Kitware/trame/docs/content/docs/tutorial-html.md

 We've included, optionally, a `label` and a `suffix` for the text box.
 The `label` is a static string or title, and the `suffix` could be a static string, but the "`:`" in `:suffix` means we will look up and use the contents of a variable `currentSuffix`.
 This variable could change to 'kg' if our user prefers the metric system.

-Looking through the Vuetify documentation, we see a large number of wonderful user interface (UI) components.
-Trame exposes Vuetify from within Python.
-Access to Vuetify is provided through Trame using the following import.
+Looking through the Vuetify documentation, we see a large number of wonderful user interface (UI) components. trame exposes Vuetify from within Python.
+Access to Vuetify is provided through trame using the following import.

 ```python
 from trame.html import vuetify